arctern-io/arctern-bootcamp/nytaxi_en/README.md

     75%          11.300000
     max         175.000000
     Name: fare_amount, dtype: float64

-In summary, we have completed data filtering.
-Based on the preprocessed data, we will analyze the NYC  taxi data.
+Until now, data is cleaned, we can continue to do the analysis.

 ### 2. Data analysis

-We cleaned and filtered the data, this step is very important, it can ensure that the analysis results are valid.
-Next, we will analyze the NYC taxi dataset based on the transaction amount and mileage distance.
+Cleaned up data ensures valid analysis results.
+Next, we will analyze the New York City taxi dataset for transaction amount and mileage distance.

 #### 2.1 About amount